Grandes Chroniques de France: Manuscripts

-The earliest surviving version is that of Primat de Saint-Denis, a copy of which was presented to Philip III in about 1274, with 36 miniatures (many with multiple scenes) and historiated initials by Parisian artists.
+The earliest surviving version is that of Primat de Saint-Denis, a copy of which was presented to Philip III of France in about 1274, with 36 miniatures (many with multiple scenes) and historiated initials by Parisian artists.
 These were mostly derived from other manuscript sources, but ingeniously focused into a coherent programme of illustration reflecting the points the abbey wished the king to absorb, regarding both its own aspirations and the nature of kingship in general.